 The idea for a vegan ice cream shop emerged from the restaurant’s infamous organic ice cream treat: the tSoynami.
-These now-famous vegan treats start with homemade soy tSoft tServe, then combines with such goodies as cakes, cookies, chocolate, peanut butter, fruit and just about anything else you can think of.
+These now-famous dairy-free treats begin with homemade soy tSoft tServe before getting decked out with such goodies as cakes, cookies, chocolate, peanut butter, fruit and just about anything else you can think of.
 The restaurant’s bakers and baristas pour their hearts into each and every creation (and the list of selections is long).
 In addition to ice cream, Nami offers vegan baked treats and organic, shade-grown coffee.
 About 75% of Nami’s ingredients are organic and treats are served in biodegradable cups, boxes and flatware when possible.

 2014 N. Seventh St., Phoenix

 For outside-the-box flavors that don't rely on refined sugars, GMOs, gluten, dyes, artificial ingredients, preservatives or eggs, only one Phoenix ice cream legend comes to mind.
 Doc Brown, who describes his craft as "not the sort you’ll find in your grocer’s freezer," has been making his mark on the local frozen treat scene since 2013.
 The extensive list includes such rotating selections as ancho chile, mango habanero, salted caramel and coconut lemongrass lime.
 Doc’s Gelato and Sorbet is located inside Hive 48, home to natural sweets, gluten-free and vegan offerings.

 1839 S. Crismon Road, Mesa (at Hive 48)